 Objects in Ruby

-In this part of the Ruby tutorial, we will briefly cover the concept of objects in Ruby language.
-We will learn more about objects in OOP chapter.
-I have decided to write this preliminary chapter about objects, because many Ruby features might be confusing to newcomers.
-Especially if they already know any other programming language.
+In this part of the Ruby tutorial, we cover the concept of objects in Ruby language.
+We learn more about objects in OOP chapter.
+I have written this preliminary chapter about objects because many Ruby features might be confusing to newcomers — especially if they already know any other programming language.

 Ruby is an object-oriented programming language.
-This means, than in Ruby programs we work with objects.
+This means that in Ruby programs we work with objects.
 From a language programmer's point of view a Ruby program is a stream of tokens.
 These tokens are Ruby keywords, operators, various delimiters or literals.
 From a semantic point of view a Ruby program consists of objects.
 These objects are created and modified during the lifetime of a Ruby script.

-All objects must be created, before we can work with them.
+All objects must be created before we can work with them.
 We often use a term object instantiation.
 It is a synonym for object creation.
-Objects consists of two basic things.
-Data and methods.
+Objects consists of data and methods.
 Data is a static part of an object.
 Methods form a dynamic part of an object.
 Objects are modified and communicate with each other via methods.

 #!/usr/bin/ruby puts "Ruby language"

 We have a simple Ruby script.
-If we are familiar with some procedural language, like
+If we are familiar with some procedural language

-Pascal or C, we might see a keyword or a function named puts and its
+like Pascal or C, we might see a keyword or a function named puts

 #!/usr/bin/ruby Kernel.puts "Ruby language" Kernel.puts "Ruby language".size